 An hour long news program from an independent nonprofit organization, entirely funded through viewer contributions.
 The first 15 minutes are the day's headlines — I often stop after that.
 Daily: around 10am (First 15 minutes are best)

 A weekly podcast covering the week's tech news.
-Very consumer focused.
-It can be frustrating when they talk about things at too basic of a level.
-Most of the hosts don't have a very good longterm perspective, but it's great for hearing about the latest consumer tech.
+It can be frustrating when they talk about tech at a rudimentary level.
+The hosts don't have a very longterm perspective, but the show is still worthy of consideration.
 Weekly: Thursdays, ~1hr